MbinOrg/mbin/docs/02-admin/03-optional-features/04-image_metadata_cleaning.md

 Available cleaning modes are:

-- `none`: no metadata cleaning would be done.
+- `none`: no metadata cleaning occurs.
-- `sanitize`: removes GPS and serial number metadata. this is the default for uploaded images.
+- `sanitize`: GPS and serial number metadata is removed.
+This is the default for uploaded images.
 - `scrub`: removes most of image metadata save for those needed for proper image rendering and XMP IPTC attribution metadata.
+[This line needs improvement]